St. Tudy Church Organ

 By 2004 it was clear that it was necessary to carry out major work on the organ and the Diocesan Organ Adviser recommended a complete rebuild as the existing instrument was beyond improvement.

-The work was entrusted, in 2006, to David Gridley of Penzance in consultation with the present organist Dr. Geoffrey Gibbons.
+The work was entrusted, in 2006, to David Gridley of Penzance in consultation with the organist at that time Dr. Geoffrey Gibbons.

 The present organ is an amalgam of the Brewer organ and a 1954 Hill Norman & Beard organ from St. Francis Church, Solihull, which became redundant in 2004.
 That instrument was given to Dr. Gibbons by the Rector of Solihull, and brought to St. Tudy in 2004.